enfyna/xfce-prayer-times/README.md

 2. Build the project.
 > [!NOTE]
-> If you have missing dependencies try to install them.
+> If you have missing dependencies and cant find them open an issue.

         make